mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-7-game-1.html.markdown

-Here's a good tactic: when faced with a large choice of potential targets, position such that a dispersal shot on one turn allows repositioning for a kill on the next.
+Here's a good tactic: when faced with a large choice of potential targets, position such that a dispersal shot on one turn allows repositioning friendly units to fire for a kill on the next.

 ### Blunders